New Instantons for Matrix Models: Resurgent Instanton Calculus in Matrix Models

 where the integration contours $\CC_{\text{res}}$, $\CC^{\star}$, $\bar{\CC}^{\star}$ are the familiar ones in figure~\ref{fig:settingcutandsaddleGeneraltunneling}.
 What our ``bridge'' between matrix integrals and transseries sectors in \eqref{eq:generalexpressionforeigenvaluetunnelingtwoparameters} says is that the above integral is computing the following free-energy transseries sectors\footnote{The reader may want to recall that $\mathsf{S}_{(0,1)\rightarrow (0,0)} = 0$ \cite{abs18, bssv22}.}

 Let us evaluate this integral, \eqref{eq:explicitintegraloneone}.
 First, spell out the first few $g_{\text{s}}$-orders of the determinant-correlator in the integrand

 where $\CA_0(x,\bar{x})$ and $\CA_1(x,\bar{x})$ are given by the adequate combinations which follow in comparison to \eqref{eq:gsexpansionofdeterminants} and were explicitly given in \cite{msw07}.
 We start with the residue contribution, before addressing the saddle-point evaluation (following the previous example \eqref{eq:toymodelexample11}).
-There only is such a residue contribution when $\bar{x}$ is inside the closed contour $\CC_{\text{res}}$; in which case we can drop the principal-value prescription and calculate\footnote{Recall that correlators and their integrals vanish at the endpoints of the cut.}
+There only is such a residue contribution when $\bar{x}$ is inside the closed contour $\CC_{\text{res}}$; in which case we can drop the principal-value prescription and calculate\footnote{Recall that correlators and their integrals vanish on the cut.}

 Having established the residue contribution, let us move to the saddle-point contour.
 In order to use the derivative-method outlined above it is useful to consider the integral

 where we have introduced the additional parameter $v$ which places us in the earlier framework of our toy example.
 When $v=1$ we recover our saddle-point integral.
 Now, applying the derivative-method in $v$ is straightforward, essentially following the steps in the toy-example, and yields to leading order in $g_{\text{s}}$